-After a comprehensive review of current research, state policies and strategies are designated as either Effective, Needs Further Study, Ineffective, or Harmful.
-Because of the limits of existing evidence, we are slow to call a policy or strategy Ineffective or Harmful until it has been thoroughly studied.
-State policies and strategies that have significantly improved outcomes related to at least one of our eight policy goals are considered Effective and are tracked in our annual Prenatal-to-3 State Policy Roadmap.
+We designate state policies as effective, needs further study, ineffective, or harmful.
+Because of the limits of existing evidence, we are slow to call a policy ineffective or harmful until it has been thoroughly studied.
+We track effective policies in our annual Prenatal-to-3 State Policy Roadmap.

 State Policies & Strategies